anandpatel010/cs3ai/README.md

 # cs3ai
+# Using a custom Long short-term memory model in comparison with Meta's prophet to predict the future price of Bitcoin.

 This assignment was completed as part of the coursework for my Bachelor of Science (B.Sc.) degree in Computer Science.
 # Grade
 84/100 (First Class)